Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/AKMem/README.md

 AKMem ("Another Kernel Memory") is a feature present in the 2.2.19 and 2.4.17_mvl21 kernels.
 This feature can be leveraged to perform a "soft reboot" of PS2 Linux without requiring the Reset button to be pressed.
 Additionally, soft rebooting via AKMem enables the user to boot into a different kernel without needing to perform a hard reboot of the Playstation 2 console.

+AKMem can be utilized to boot into Kernel 2.2.1 from either Kernel 2.2.19 or 2.4.17_mvl21.
+However, once PS2 Linux has been booted using Kernel 2.2.1, AKMem cannot be used again without hard rebooting the console and booting into Kernel 2.2.19 or 2.4.17_mvl21.

 [Required source link](http://hp.vector.co.jp/authors/VA008536/ps2linux/akmem_ps2.tar.gz)
 **Build type:** native (directly on PS2 Linux)